yaiol/csv-diff/README.md

 The `--ignore=col` option means that the `col` column will be ignored during the comparison.
 To ignore multiple columns, separate them with a comma, e.g., `--ignore=col1,col2`.

 The tool will automatically detect if your files are comma- or tab-separated.
-You can over-ride this automatic detection and force the tool to use a specific format using `--format=tsv` or `--format=csv`.
+You can over-ride this automatic detection and force the tool to use a specific format using `--iformat=tsv` or `--iformat=csv`.

 You can also feed it JSON files, provided they are a JSON array of objects where each object has the same keys.
 Use `--format=json` if your input files are JSON.